Apple Daily: Editorial position

 Apple Daily favoured the Hong Kong pro-democracy camp.
 Its criticism of the Hong Kong government has been described as a marketing strategy.
 According to Fung (2007), the newspaper is also said to have sensationalised politics and produced public dissent.
-In 2003, Apple Daily was critical of the second Tung Chee-hwa administration, encouraging readers to participate in pro-democracy demonstrations with its front-page headline.
+In 2003, Apple Daily was critical of the second Tung Chee-hwa administration and encouraging readers to participate in pro-democracy demonstrations with its front-page headline.
 It launched a social media campaign in support of students in the 2014 Hong Kong protests and its social media presence was considered a mainstream pro-activist community.

+Apple Daily was also known for xenophobia against tourists and migrants from mainland China.
+In 2012, it published an advertisement that portrayed mainland Chinese mothers who travelled to Hong Kong to give birth as locusts.
+The advertisement, paid for by users of HKGolden, popularised the use of locust to describe mainland Chinese in Facebook groups and flash mobs in areas popular with mainland tourists.

 Critical of the Chinese government, it was the only newspaper in Hong Kong that expressed optimism when Chen Shui-bian was re-elected President of the Republic of China in 2004.

 The editorial position against the Hong Kong and Chinese governments has resulted in advertising boycotts.
 In 2003, several major property developers in Hong Kong ended their advertisements in the newspaper.
 According to Mark Simon, an executive of Next Digital, HSBC, Hang Seng and Standard Chartered stopped advertising in the newspaper in 2013 due to pressure from the Chinese government's Liaison Office.
 However, the Liaison Office denied it had contacted the banks, and the banks said they pulled advertising for commercial reasons.

 Apple Daily also said Chinese-sponsored hackers have attacked it almost every week.
 FireEye said in 2014 that denial-of-service attacks on Apple Daily were professional cyberattacks that may have been coordinated by the Chinese government.

-2020 US presidential election

-The newspaper inclined toward pro-Donald Trump misinformation during the 2020 United States presidential election, which was believed to relate to his anti-China sentiment.
-In an opinion piece, it argued that "a vote for Trump is not only for the Americans' own interests, but it is also one that is for the survival of the free world"; in another commentary, it criticised the Democratic Party and a "leftist ideology permeated in Western academia and journalism".
-The problematic position of the newspaper and Jimmy Lai was echoed by many democracy activists in Hong Kong, Taiwan and exiled Chinese dissidents living in the United States.